Shabanayasmin-spec/Excel-Module-Project/README.md

 _Features_

-In this I have cleaned the data, filled the null values and handled missing values with the statistical formulas.
+1.In this I have cleaned the data, filled the null values and handled missing values with the statistical formulas.

-Explored the data and found the list as follows:
+2.Explored the data and found the list as follows:

 - History of Cancer
 - Number of heart transplants